NHSCFA Thematic Fraud Areas

 NHS staff fraud relates to a member of staff who fraudulently inflates or falsifies their income, expenses or working hours for financial gain.

-General Practice fraud relates to the manipulation of income streams or activities that violate contractual terms perpetrated by either practitioners or staff members.
+General Practice (GP) contractor fraud relates to the manipulation of income streams or activities that violate contractual terms perpetrated by either practitioners or staff members.

 Optical Contractor fraud occurs when optical contractors (opticians) submit fraudulent claims to the NHS for a range of services provided to patients.